 • Calvin Coolidge Homestead, Plymouth Notch VT

-A beautifully preserved hilltop village and the birthplace of the 30th U.S. president with a museum and guided tours
+A beautifully preserved hilltop village and the birthplace of the 30th U.S. president with a museum and guided tours.
+Open May-October.

 • American Precision Museum, Windsor VT